MohanGsk/ApplicationInsights-Home/API/readme.md

-This directory contains various scripts that are used to compliment our Application Insights user experience.
+This directory contains various scripts that are used to complement our Application Insights user experience.

 - CreateReleaseAnnotation.ps1: Create a release annotation using a PowerShell script.